ytsaurus/ytsaurus/yt/python/README.md

 ## How to build and develop python libraries
-In this README we will be assuming you are not root.
+In this README we will be assuming you are not a root user.

 ### Preparation and installation